 It may not make the list of the top 5 places in Cappadocia on most lists, but for Annika and I, Çavuşin was a great experience.

 Çavuşin is a small village and one of the oldest settlements in Cappadocia.
 It’s known for the 5th Century Church of St John the Baptist, the oldest and largest in Cappadocia.

-It was here where we took some incredible pictures from the top of the deserted rock town that was once inhabited.
-It is no coincidence that many hiking tours and horseback riding tours use this place as it’s starting point.
+It was here that we took some incredible pictures from the top of the deserted rock town that was once inhabited.
+It is no coincidence that many hiking tours and horseback riding tours use this place as its starting point.

 Don’t miss the view from behind the rock town.
-There is a beautiful 4 km hiking path from Göreme to get here.
+There is a beautiful 4 km hiking trail from Göreme to get here.
 And sunsets are meant to be beautiful here.

 This landmark attraction is one of my personal favorite things to do in Cappadocia.
 Derinkuyu is an ancient underground city that was discovered accidentally by a local renovating his house in 1963.
 Can you imagine?

-Chapels, rooms, wine cellars and even schools are found deep within the city.
-Air shafts were designed not only to keep the air circulating but as elevators where water and food where transported to the many different levels of the city.
+Chapels, rooms, wine cellars, and even schools are found deep within the city.
+Air shafts were designed not only to keep the air circulating but as elevators where water and food were transported to the many different levels of the city.
 Today you can only access seven of them.

 Maybe one of the most famous Cappadocia activities and let me just say the most expensive.
 We have to be honest and say that we did not do the hot air balloon ride in Cappadocia, but heard so many wonders about it.

 We even met a group of Turkish people that came from Istanbul and took the 12-hour bus just to experience what they called “a life-time opportunity”.
 So if you can afford it, don’t hesitate and ask your hotel for advice.